narbux/pacmanupgradelist/README.md

   -h, --help            show this help message and exit --version             show program's version number and exit -n NUMBER, --number NUMBER
-                        The number of newest upgraded packages to show [default: 100]
+                        The number of upgrade runs to show [default: 1]
 ```